two-first-names/cv/index.md

 - Primarily working in Terraform with Python scripts supporting my work.
 - Worked with MSSQL, hosted in AWS RDS and Azure SQL.
 - Built a Kubernetes platform in Azure AKS for application teams to use, including Istio, Jenkins pipelines for easy deployments.
+- Worked with developers to migrate content from being served by a .NET application to being hosted in S3 and served by Cloudfront.

 `September 2017 - January 2019`
 __Software Engineer - Hello Soda__